New York City Subway: Fares

 Riders pay a single fare to enter the subway system and may transfer between trains at no extra cost until they exit via station turnstiles; the fare is a flat rate regardless of how far or how long the rider travels.
-Thus, riders must swipe their MetroCard or tap a contactless payment card or smartphone on an OMNY reader upon entering the subway system, but not a second time upon leaving.
+Thus, riders must tap a contactless payment card or smartphone on an OMNY reader (or swipe a MetroCard with remaining balance) upon entering the subway system, but not a second time upon leaving.

-As of August 2023, nearly all fares are paid by MetroCard or OMNY.
-As of August 2023, the base fare is $2.90.
-Fares can be paid with most credit or debit cards using the OMNY readers, with a reusable MetroCard, or with single-use tickets.
-The MTA offers 7-day and 30-day unlimited ride programs that can lower the effective per-ride fare significantly.
+As of December 2025, nearly all fares are paid by OMNY, and as of 4 January 2026, the base fare is $3.
 Reduced fares are available for the elderly and people with disabilities.
+In addition, there is a weekly fare cap for subways and buses; after passengers pay 12 fares with the same fare-payment medium in a 7-day period, any additional trips during the same period are free.

 Fares were stored in a money room at 370 Jay Street in Downtown Brooklyn starting in 1951, when the building opened as a headquarters for the New York City Board of Transportation.
 The building is close to the lines of all three subway divisions (the IRT, BMT, and IND) and thus was a convenient location to collect fares, including tokens and cash, via money trains.
 Passageways from the subway stations, including a visible door in the Jay Street IND station, lead to a money sorting room in the basement of the building.
 The money trains were replaced by armored trucks in 2006.